 How to join two dataframes on index

-In this post you will learn how to join two dataframes on index in Pandas.
+You will learn how to join two dataframes on index in Pandas.

 Joining dataframes in Pandas is easy because Pandas offers several functions that have extensive parameters.
 Dataframe merging in Pandas is a very common activity, so it’s worth learning how to merging dataframes in Pandas in different ways.

-In this post, I will focus on the use of the join function, which allows you to connect a dataframe using several parameters.
+I will focus on the use of the join function, which allows you to connect a dataframe using several parameters.

 How to join two dataframes on index in Pandas